 This step is absolutely crucial.
 It might seem boring or unnecessary if you’re a small start-up or more interested in the exciting rush of a sale, but hear us out.
 Keeping an eye on what’s working and what isn’t can be the difference between a conversion or just simple online traffic.

 Which demographics are liking your landing page?
 Who are you trying to appeal to?
 It’s a process of trial and error: change a few small things, maybe draft something new, and see how your customers respond.
-You can even use A/B testing (otherwise known as split testing) to trial two different versions of a e-commerce landing page, and see which does better.
+You can even use A/B testing (otherwise known as split testing) to trial two different versions, see which does better, and then learn how to create high-converting landing pages.

 Focus on good design